 At Ladder, we build software and offer services to help high-potential businesses accelerate their growth.
 Interested?

-If you want to replace a word across your whole spreadsheet, the find-replace wizard is a much easier way to do it.
+If you want to get familiar with Excel in marketing, replace a word across your whole spreadsheet, the find-replace wizard is a much easier way to do it.
 You can also select a specific cell range and only find-replace within that selection.

 Useful for: replacing all the occurrences of one word in your sheet with another word.